MMesgar/algorithem_problems_solving/README.md

 # Introduction
-Here I explain some algorithm design problems and their solutions.
+Here I explain some algorithem design problems and their solutions.